Policies and Procedures

 The Saint Peter Claver Catholic School has one breakfast period in the morning before school which feeds about twenty-five percent of the students.
 Others choose to eat breakfast at home.

-The Saint Peter Claver Catholic School has two twenty minute lunch sessions beginning at 11:30 AM and ending at 1:00 PM.
+Saint Peter Claver Catholic School has three twenty-five minute lunch sessions beginning at 10:30 AM and ending at 12:30 PM.
 The student body is divided into thirds to ensure that every child has adequate space for eating their meal without having to be in a crowd.

 No activities other than eating take place during the mealtimes.